VinPassed

 Western NC (Buncombe, Haywood, Yancey, McDowell, Madison, Rutherford, Avery)

 Catastrophic.
 Most destructive storm in western NC history.
 Asheville and surrounding counties submerged.
 Thousands of vehicles destroyed.
-Vehicles entering auction networks 2024-2026.
+Vehicles began entering auction networks in late 2024 and are still circulating.
 Most significant current flood vehicle risk in NC.

 Sept 2019